Term 1, Week 5

 We have been learning about using similes to make our writing interesting, such as 'she's as lucky as a four leaf clover'.

 We also wrote to another student in our class about our weekends, this helped us write an interesting recount in letter form.
+Finally, we learnt how to write interesting story starters and closings for our narratives.

 Written by Amy W and Phoenix